 The Bison nearly held on for a win after King Frazier's 7-yard touchdown run up the middle provided a 35-28 lead with 10:37 left in the fourth quarter.

-On its second-to-last possession, Montana failed to punch in a tying score after reaching the Bison 2, instead settling for Daniel Sullivan's 28-yard field goal - his third of the game - to close within 35-31 with 2:48 left.
+On Montana's second-to-last drive, the Grizzlies failed to punch in a tying score after reaching the Bison 2.
+The Grizzlies settled for Daniel Sullivan's 28-yard field goal to close within 35-31 with 2:48 left.

 But Montana's defense then resembled NDSU's through the years while stopping Wentz and the Bison to a three-and-out series.